 Challenge number Detail of challenge 1 In reading, writing and maths, there is a higher proportion of disadvantaged children who are not on track compared to their non-disadvantaged peers.
-2 In reading, writing and maths, there is a lower proportion of disadvantaged children achieving GDS compared to their non-disadvantage peers.
-3 Some of our disadvantaged pupils need access to emotional support to improve wellbeing and life chances.
-4 Some of our disadvantaged parents and carers need access to emotional and practical support.
-5 Some of our disadvantaged pupils have lower attendance rates.
+2 In reading, writing and maths, there is a lower proportion of disadvantaged children achieving GDS compared to their non-disadvantaged peers.
+3 Last academic year, the gap between disadvantaged children achieving on track compared to their non disadvantaged peers was reduced in reading and maths.
+The gap in writing widened.
+4 Some of our disadvantaged pupils need access to emotional support to improve wellbeing and life chances.
+5 Some of our disadvantaged parents and carers need access to emotional and practical support.
+6 Some of our disadvantaged pupils have lower attendance rates.
 (96.4% vs 98.1%)